 1. Establishing a routine performance objective review session.

-2. Build robust communication processes with senior management.
+2. Building robust communication processes with senior management.

 It’s easy to develop an isolationist or a subservient relationship with key stakeholders in the organization.
 A more effective approach is to establish a communication process or even embed trainers within key teams so you can hear stakeholders’ objectives and share the training department’s capabilities and resources.

 There is nothing more informative than unbiased data.
-If you have built your organization’s performance objectives based on on Bloom’s taxonomy and carefully thought about the design of your training, then you can build real ROI analysis into the training.
+If you have based your organization’s performance objectives on Bloom’s Taxonomy and carefully considered the design of your training, then you can build real ROI analysis into the training.
 These data can be a highly effective barometer of where to focus the learning.